ngs-docs/angus/Jupyter-Notebook-Notes.md

 ### Sharing Notebooks

 For more instructions, the `Help` menu has a good tour and detailed information.
 Notebooks can be downloaded locally by going to the `File` menu, then selecting `Download` and choosing a file type to download, and it supports both `pdf` and `html` as file type choices.

-You can also share the entire file that you have just created (there should be a file named `Jupyter is fun!.ipynb` in your working directory).
-You can even grab the one we created right now from [here](Jupyter is fun!.ipynb).
+You can also share the entire file that you have just created (there should be a file named `Jupyter-is-fun.ipynb` in your working directory).
+You can even grab the one we created right now from [here](Jupyter-is-fun.ipynb).

 That's it!